syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ## Entering edit mode

-To enter into edit mode by just tapping or double tapping the grid cells, set the `SfDataGrid.editingGestureType` property.

-The following code example shows how to enter into edit mode on tap.
+By default, cell will be moved to edit mode when you double tap the cells.
+You can enable the editing to be performed on tapping, set the `SfDataGrid.editingGestureType` property as tap.

 {% tabs %}
 {% highlight dart %}